InAcademia/student-discount-for-woocommerce/README.md

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Provides access to an online student validation service, using WooCommerce Coupons to apply a defined discount at checkout for qualifying customers.
+Provides access to an online student validation service, using WooCommerce Coupons to apply a defined discount at the cart for qualifying customers.

 ## wc-inacademia